royroycat/youtube9loop/readme.md

  5. for `youtube-api-key`, you can obtain it by Google
  6. for `***only-your-ip***`, gii is GUI of yii, but the admin GUI you may want to access by your machine only, so setting your local machine IP may better
  7. [js hardcode] js/customPlayer.js, there also one `youtube-api-key` you need to fill in
- 6. [optional] go to `protected/config/params.php`, `***your-email-address***@gmail.com` is your email address obviously. `default_youtube_id` is the song will be play when user have not put any youtubeid be GET parameter
+ 8. [optional] go to `protected/config/params.php`, `***your-email-address***@gmail.com` is your email address obviously. `default_youtube_id` is the song will be play when user have not put any youtubeid be GET parameter
- 7. using php composer to install the dependency package
+ 9. you will need bcmath package, for 7.0: sudo apt-get install php7.0-bcmath
- 8. you will need bcmath package, for 7.0: sudo apt-get install php7.0-bcmath
+ 10. Access your youtube9loop site now!
- 9. Access your youtube9loop site now!
+ (11. Although we use composer. but the vendor package are already downloaded for you.
+You may update composer.json for your own risk)

 ## If you are using php7
 When running the site, it will show an error in ExtendedController line 3